pablosalvador10/gbb-ai-llm-slm-evaluation-framework/README.md

 Before you begin, ensure you have the following:

-- Access to Azure AI Studio
+- Access to Azure AI Foundry

 Let's get your development environment set up: